Functional Design and Architecture (Second Edition)

 The book requires a certain level of Haskell knowledge, up to intermediate.

-The book covers a big gap in the Haskell ecosystem: the lack of resources about high-level application design.
+The book covers a big gap in the Haskell ecosystem: the lack of resources for high-level application design.
 It’s also important that the ideas from the book were used in real production with great success.
 The book offers my own methodology — Functional Declarative Design, with Hierarchical Free Monads as a core technology.
 Using this methodology, I created several real-world frameworks, and they are driving a successful business in several companies.

 Topics

-• Free Monads as functional interfaces
+• Free monads as functional interfaces

-• Other types of functional interfaces: Final Tagless, ReaderT pattern, Service Handle Pattern, GADTs
+• Other types of functional interfaces

 • Interaction with impure subsystems